Skip to main content

 It is the quiet conversation between your cells, the intricate dance of your endocrine system, the very blueprint of your vitality.
 The question of who else gets to listen in on that conversation is a profound one.
 It touches upon a foundational sense of self-ownership.

-Your body is your own, and the story it tells through biomarkers and belongs to you.
+Your body is your own, and the story it tells through biomarkers and health metrics belongs to you.
 This exploration is designed to provide clarity on this matter, moving through the layers of policy and privacy to reaffirm your control over your own biological narrative.

 The architecture of privacy in corporate wellness initiatives is built upon a critical distinction between two types of information.
 The first is your Protected Health Information, or PHI.
 This is your story in its most detailed, unedited form.
 It includes your name, your specific lab results, your diagnoses, and any other data point that can be traced directly back to you.